Norwegian examiner has month to finalise rescue plan

 Restrictions

 Norwegian had more than 10,000 workers in 2019, before Covid-19 restrictions grounded air travel last year.
-Around 50 people work for the Irish subsidiaries.
+About 50 people work for the Irish subsidiaries.

 Along with NAS, Irish-registered Arctic Aviation Assets DAC, Norwegian Air International Ltd, Drammensfjorden Leasing Ltd and Lysakerfjorden Leasing Ltd, are under the court’s protection.